-If you’ve been found in violation of your probation, you must prepare
+If you’ve been found in violation of your probation, you must prepare for the following:

 - Probationary Officer’s Decision